-Digital transformation has helped the industry survive and thrive in this fast-changing and competitive marketplace in developing operation strategies, i.e., effective supply chains and turnaround time.
+Digital business transformation has helped enterprises survive and thrive in this fast-changing and competitive marketplace in developing operation strategies, i.e., effective supply chains and turnaround time.

-According to globalnewswire report, The digital MRO market is projected to grow from USD 1.0 billion in 2019 to USD 4.7 billion by 2030, at a CAGR of 14.6% from 2019 to 2030.
+According to a global newswire report The digital MRO market is projected to grow from USD 1.0 billion in 2019 to USD 4.7 billion by 2030, at a CAGR of 14.6% from 2019 to 2030.
 The increasing digitalization of MRO to increase efficiency and reduce aircraft downtime is the key factor expected to fuel the growth of the digital MRO market.
 However, limited budgets that restrain the adoption of MRO hurdle the development of this market.

-As stated in the same report, Digital transformation in Maintenance, Repair, and Overhaul (MRO) includes the digitalization of MROs.
-It provides cloud- or system-based software to coordinate, monitor, and improve all processes related to aircraft maintenance, repair, and overhaul.
-Digital MRO software comprises various functions that include aircraft handling, safety & security services, workforce management, sales & marketing, and hangar operations, enhanced with analytics.
+As stated in the same report, Digital transformation in Maintenance, Repair, and Overhaul (MRO) include the digitalization of MROs.
+It provides cloud- or system-based software to coordinate, monitor, and improve all aircraft maintenance, repair, and overhaul processes.
+Digital MRO software comprises various functions, including aircraft handling, safety & security services, workforce management, sales & marketing, and hangar operations, enhanced with analytics.
 The software majorly utilizes the Internet of Things (IoT), Artificial Intelligence (AI), Blockchain, and Big Data analytics on the historical and real-time generated data.
 Such data helps in predictive maintenance to reduce cost and aircraft downtime.

 Customer Service Apps

-There are now apps available for the customer representatives to serve the customers better by resolving their queries from anywhere they want.
-These apps make information like price checking, availability of parts or repair services, placing orders or obtaining the pending delivery status, available on the go, and now, the reps need not sit in front of the computer all the time to get the same.
+There are now apps available for customer representatives to better serve customers by resolving their queries anywhere they want.
+These apps make information like price checking, availability of parts or repair services, placing orders, or obtaining the pending delivery status available on the go, and now, the reps need not sit in front of the computer all the time to get the same.

 Supply Chain Apps

-Supply chain applications are making the life of supply chain specialists much easier and freer than before.
-These applications enable the reps to check the store and research material for critical repairs.
+Supply chain applications are making the life of supply chain specialists much more accessible and freer.
+These applications enable the reps to check the store and research materials for critical repairs.
 In the unavailability scenario, they can search for sources and place orders with features like ILS.
-Supply chain applications also help in making entries for receiving stock and updating the stocking bin.
-These applications also help conduct inventory cycle count from time to time, ensuring an accurate and reliable inventory level.
+Supply chain applications also help make entries for receiving stock and updating the stocking bin.
+These applications also help conduct inventory cycle counts from time to time, ensuring an accurate and reliable inventory level.

 Labor collection and WIP accounting

-The MRO industry, still almost excessively dependent on human labor and roughly a decade behind sectors such as pharmaceuticals or banking in terms of technology adoption.
+The MRO industry is still almost excessively dependent on human labor and is roughly a decade behind sectors such as pharmaceuticals or banking in technology adoption.

 Read more about the rise of augmented reality and remote assistance in the MRO Sector: https://www.coppermobile.com/blog/rise-of-augmented-reality/

-These MRO technologies promise to completely change the way the industry operates, spurring a potential shift from the human touch to human-led.
+These MRO technologies promise to completely change the industry’s operations, spurring a potential shift from the human touch to human-led.
 Let’s have a look:

-Robotics is one of the fastest-growing MRO Technologies, which is not used quite frequently now but has enormous future potential.
-Robotic is gaining popularity in the current scenario, as skilled labor is in short supply, and labor cost is increasing.
+Robotics is one of the fastest-growing MRO Technologies, which is not used frequently now but has enormous future potential.
+Robotics is gaining popularity in the current scenario, as skilled labor is in short supply, and labor costs are increasing.
 Robots are usually used to inspect the components that cannot be accessed by humans easily.